HACKSSENTIAL RULES ~ CHAPTER II

 Features: A Cleric lives in service to a divine Patron, aligning their life and choices with the Patron’s Path.
 This devotion grants them access to Clerical Canons, a form of divine magic.
 Some Patrons may require oaths, such as vows of poverty or chastity, as part of this commitment.

+Benefits: +1 per level to one Civic ES, starting with Education (Religion).
 Membership in a religious order (incl. privileges and protections).
-Reaction modifiers based on status within religious hierarchies (context-dependent).
+Reaction modifiers based on status within religious hierarchies.
 Ability to cast Clerical Canons (requires alignment between the character’s Morality and the Patron’s Path).

 Druid (Way of Errants)